KarimAziev/redux-saga-modal/README.md

  })(Modal);

 ```

-Pass the `modalReducer` to your store.
+Pass the `reducer` to your store.
 It keeps the state of all your modal components.

 ```javascript
 import { createStore, combineReducers } from 'redux'